srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 You can read more about this policy in [Javascript policy](http://apigee.com/docs/api-services/reference/javascript-policy).

-1)  **Using the Assign Message Policy to add the Location Query to the query parameter before BaaS target endpoint invocation**
+#### Using the Assign Message Policy to add the Location Query to the query parameter before BaaS target endpoint invocation**

-    a.
-From the ‘New Policy’ drop-down, select the ‘Assign Message’ policy and add it with the following properties:
+    1. From the ‘New Policy’ drop-down, select the ‘Assign Message’ policy and add it with the following properties:
         -   Policy Display Name: **Set Query Parameters**
         -   Policy Name: **Set-Query-Parameters**
         -   Attach Policy: **Checked**
         -   Flow: **Flow Get Hotels, Proxy Endpoint default**
         -   Segment: **Request**

-    b.
-For the ‘Set Query Parameters’ policy, change the XML configuration of the policy using the ‘Code: Set Query Parameters’ panel as follows:
+    2. For the ‘Set Query Parameters’ policy, change the XML configuration of the policy using the ‘Code: Set Query Parameters’ panel as follows:

   --------------------------------------------------------------------------------------------------------
   ```xml